2i2c-org/2i2c-org.github.io/content/platform/_index.md

       subtitle: ""
       text: |
         JupyterLab provides a flexible interface to create and explore notebooks, interactive visualizations, and computational narratives.

+        See it in practice: [NASA VEDA's launch page](/case-studies/#interfaces) with notebooks, RStudio, VS Code, and a desktop.

         <figure class="videofigure">
           {{< video src="videos/jupyterlab.mp4">}}